 In an RTB auction, SSPs go through an ad exchange to make ad space available on publishers’ apps.
 DSPs see these available impressions and bid on them based on the targeting criteria laid out by the advertisers.
 The impression goes to the advertiser with the highest bid, and their ad is served in the app.

-In RTB, publishers utilize a waterfall method to prioritize demand sources based on the cost per thousand impressions (CPMs) that they’ve gotten from each one historically.
+In RTB, publishers use a waterfall method to prioritize demand sources based on the cost per thousand impressions (CPMs) that they’ve gotten from each one historically.
 In other words, the waterfall allows certain demand sources to be prioritized and thus given the chance to bid on ad inventory before others.
 Because real-time bidding is a programmatic technique, the time between a user landing on a space where an ad can be served and the ad appearing spans just milliseconds.

 What does real-time bidding mean for app developers and advertisers?